somework/p2p-path-finder/README.md

   `PathFinderService::findBestPaths()`.
 It normalises the target asset, derives spend constraints and ensures callers supply all dependencies required to launch a search.
 * `PathFinderService` orchestrates filtering, graph construction and search.
-It is the primary façade exposed to consumers integrating the library into their own applications.
+It is the primary facade exposed to consumers integrating the library into their own applications.
 The constructor accepts the public `GraphBuilder` plus optional ordering and factory hooks while instantiating its internal helpers itself so the `@internal` services remain encapsulated.【F:src/Application/Service/PathFinderService.php†L41-L165】